The world’s capital of country music is also one of the most inviting cities out there.

 If you’re traveling to Nashville last minute, you want to ensure you have lodging ahead of time!
 Below are some of our top picks in town!

-🇺🇸 Best Tours and Attractions in Nashville:
+🇺🇸 Best tours and attractions in Nashville:

-2. Nashville Hop-on, Hop-off Trolley Tour (best way to see the city!)
+- Nashville Hop-on, Hop-off Trolley Tour (best way to see the city!)

-3. 3-Hour Secret Food Tour (best way to ‘eat’ the city!)
+- 3-Hour Secret Food Tour (best way to ‘eat’ the city)

-🛌 Best Hotels in Downtown Nashville:
+🛌 Best hotels in downtown Nashville:

-1. Drury Plaza Hotel Nashville Downtown (pool + hot tub!)
+- Drury Plaza Hotel Nashville Downtown (pool + hot tub!)

-2. Cambria Hotel Nashville Downtown (modern with a pool!)
+- Cambria Hotel Nashville Downtown (modern with a pool!)

-3. Hyatt Place Nashville Downtown
+- Hyatt Place Nashville Downtown (a familiar downtown option)

 There are many things to do in Nashville in winter, and you will find a lot of them in this guide!